Action Teams & Campaigns

 SUSTAINABILITY TASK FORCE

-In moving forward beyond funding from The California Endowment’s Building Healthy Communities Initiative, the HR Sustainability Task Force (STF) has been engaged in a planning process to engage its members to identify what’s most important to sustain and define the essence of who Healthy Richmond is ait moves forward.
+In moving forward beyond funding from The California Endowment’s Building Healthy Communities Initiative, the HCC Sustainability Task Force (STF) has been engaged in a planning process to engage its members to identify what’s most important to sustain and define the essence of who Healthy Contra Costa is as it moves forward.

 Executive committee

-This leadership committee is made up of 5 leaders within the hub.
+This leadership committee is made up of 5 leaders within Healthy Contra Costa.
 They are all required to serve on the Steering Committee or Action Teams.
-This group is meant to oversee the various activities within the hub and receive reports on how they are progressing.
-They also act as a first stop for business that will either affect the entire hub, or be endorsed by Healthy Richmond.
+This group is meant to oversee the various activities within Healthy Contra Costa and receive reports on how they are progressing.
+They also act as a first stop for business that will either affect Healthy Contra Costa, or be endorsed by Healthy Contra Costa.
 They serve an important role in terms of filtering what ultimately goes before the larger Steering Committee for votes and presentation.
 The Executive Committee meets monthly and creates the agenda for every Steering Committee meeting.
 They also do preliminary reviews of all grant applications, making edits and adjustments so the Steering Committee is able to vote quickly.
 The Executive Committee also has the ability to vote within their smaller group to add Healthy Richmond to letters of support.
 Larger policy endorsements require a full steering committee vote.
 After clearing the Executive Committee, items that will become officially endorsed or supported by the entire hub move to the Steering Committee for discussion and voting.

 STAFF